Omurlan/DevConnector-react-node.js-mongodb-/README.md

-NPM INSTALL - to install all dependencies
+To install all dependencies - npm install
 To run both part of application (server/client) use - npm run dev